kristus123/game-engine/ideas/various_game_mechanics.md

 ## World map

-When planning a travel in space, you can't make your ship drive like a bouncing pinbal, it needs to take smooth turns in order to be as little taxing on the ship as possible.
+When planning a "super speed" travel in space, you can't make your ship drive like a bouncing pinbal, it needs to take smooth turns in order to be as little taxing on the ship as possible.

 Open your map, draw your route, and plan accordingly.